History of Newport Pagnell services

 The most well-known incident occurred in September 2007 when a coach overturned on the bend, injuring 30 people.

-Due to a lack of space and changes in demand, the services quickly moved away from fine dining.
+Due to a lack of space and changes in demand, the service area quickly moved away from fine dining.
 The snack bar was converted to a café with a large, carpeted room with fixed wooden seating by Formica-topped tables, overlooking the motorway.
 There was an Italian-tiled area by the servers and slot machines lined the narrow entrance.
+Beans on toast was sold for 1d8s (£1.17 in 2017).

 The restaurant has moved through phases of favourable and unfavourable reviews; Egon Ronay was initially impressed.

-The housing estate right next to the southbound services was built in 1962.
+The housing estate right next to the southbound service area was built in 1962.
 At the time there were very few houses so close to motorways.
 Initially the houses sold well, but the residents quickly moved out and few wanted to replace them.
 Strangely, Blue Boar had wanted to build their own houses at Watford Gap.

 By the 1990s the northbound side was larger of the two, with a Little Chef restaurant and a Thorntons shop.
 Significant refurbishments were being prepared on both sides, including new forecourts and new parking areas.